khola22/PetriNet/Readme.md

 - **testActivatePetri_9 (RDM)**: Simulates transitions with multiple output places.
 - **testActivatePetri_10 (RDGM)**: Combines multiple inputs and outputs to validate a complex firing scenario.

-### Removal of different components of the Petri Net
+### Removal of different components of the Petri Net in the PetriNetRemovalTest class

 - **testRemoveTransition_0 (ST0)** : Validates that a transition can be removed from the Petri Net After the removal, the transition list size should be zero, and the network structure is updated accordingly.